unknownv2/CoreHook.Host/README.md

 ### Requirements

-* Visual Studio 2017
+* Visual Studio

 ### Visual Studio

-Building the DLL requires Visual Studio and there are two options: You can build the DLL by using the `Visual Studio IDE` or using `msbuild` within the `Developer Command Prompt` (it has been tested with `Visual Studio 2017` only).
+Building the DLL requires Visual Studio and there are two options: You can build the DLL by using the `Visual Studio IDE` or using `msbuild` within the `Developer Command Prompt` (the solution file is for `Visual Studio 2017`, for other versions see the [CMake section](##cmake)).

 You can choose a configuration (**Debug|Release**) and a platform (**X86|X64|ARM|ARM64**) and build.

-An example for building the X64 `corerundll64.dll` in the Release configuration:
+An example for building the X64 `corerundll64.dll` in the `Release` configuration:

 ```
 msbuild Windows/corerundll.sln /p:Configuration=Release /p:Platform=x64